What to Do in Chicago | 41 Ideas

-The Chicago Children’s Museum has a lot of fun, hands-on exhibits which are designed to help kids learn about the world around them.
+The Chicago Children’s Museum has a lot of fun, hands-on exhibits that are designed to help kids learn about the world around them.

 Best of all, admission is free for children 15 and under on the first Sunday of every month, and they offer late hours every Thursday!

-No matter which sport your kids love, chances are you’ll have a chance to take them to a game during your trip to the windy city.
+No matter which sports your kids love, chances are you’ll have a chance to take them to a game during your trip to the windy city.

 Check this list of sporting events in Chicago to find one that your children will enjoy.